 6. The Crochet Answer Book, 2nd Edition: Solutions to Every Problem You’ll Ever Face; Answers to Every Question You’ll Ever Ask

 If you only get one book from this list, I recommend you check out this treasure trove of a book from Edie Eckman.
-(And I’m saying that even with my own book late in this list!)
 It’s exactly what the title claims, a crochet answer book with all the helpful tips, advice, solutions, and answers you’ll ever need.
 It’s a chunky book PACKED with information on crochet stitches and pattern reading.
 I turn to it all the time.

 Pattern Collections & Inspiration Books